 - Being self reliant

 These are great virtues and are very useful when climbing the ladder, but all will potentially stop you in your tracks when you get to the top.
 So why is that?
 Well, now you’re playing a different game, there are different rules, and those positive attributes can now have negative impacts in the new game.

 So let’s look at the negative aspects of these traits that are in play when you are at the top of your organisation and leading others:

-Winning mentality – you have to win, and this can lead you to compete against the upcoming stars of the future.
+You feel that you have to win, and this can lead you to compete against the upcoming stars of the future.
 That’s fine on the tennis court, but these people are actually the future of your business, and you need to let them shine.
-It’s like a big old big oak tree, blocking out the light from the saplings below, meaning none will grow.
+It’s like a big old oak tree, blocking out the light from the saplings below, meaning none will grow.

-Being smart – if you’re used to being the smartest, you may have a fear of employing smarter people than you, in case they show you up.
+if you’re used to being the smartest person around, you may have a fear of employing smarter people than you, in case they show you up.
 Therefore you limit the performance of the team to the level of your capability, which will hold the business back.
 Another negative impact is that if a tricky job has to be done, guess who ends up doing it?

-Working hard – running around doing stuff is not what management is about.
+Running around doing stuff is not what management is about.
 Getting others to do the work is.
 If you are spending all your time fixing things, then who is steering the ship and watching out for icebergs?
-You have done your hard work, now you have to do the smart work.
+You have done your hard work, now you have to do the smart work, and work ON your business, not IN it.

-Being self-reliant – similar to working hard – the only person you can truly rely on is yourself, because your perception is that everybody else just lets you down or can’t do things as well as you can.
+This is similar to working hard – the only person you feel you can truly rely on is yourself.
+Your perception is that everybody else just lets you down or can’t do things as well as you can.
 But if that is really the case, then sack them all and go back to working for yourself.
 You employed these people, so you only have yourself to blame if they’re not performing how you want.